GLOSSARY

 GALBITANG

-A clear soup made by slowly simmering beef short ribs with radish.
-The broth is then seasoned with scallion, garlic, seaweed and soy sauce.
+A rich and comforting clear soup made by slowly simmering beef short ribs with radish.
+The broth is then seasoned with scallion, garlic, seaweed, and soy sauce.

 GAMASOT